The Barcelona Festive Spirit

 Sonar Festival (June)

-Here comes the big one!
-Sonar Festival has garnered an impressive reputation as one of the world's leading experimental electronic music festivals (which is another way of saying it's a fantastic rave up).
-Obscure acts that only shoe-gazing musos have heard of rock different urban arenas, such as the iconic MACBA, with the odd festival headliner, such as Orbital, thrown in for good measure.
-Tickets are a fraction pricey, but even if you're penniless it's still worth coming to Barcelona during Sonar as the entire week is marked by parties galore with a huge 'Off programme' of unofficial mash ups and mad happenings in bars, clubs and beaches around the city.
+Sonar Festival has garnered an impressive reputation as one of the world’s leading experimental electronic music festivals (which is another way of saying it’s a fantastic rave up).
+Obscure acts that only shoe-gazing musos have heard of rock different urban arenas (it recently moved from the ice-white MACBA museum to La Fira Montjuic due to popular demand), with the odd festival headliner, such as Chemical Brothers, Pet Shop Boys or Skrillex, thrown in for good measure.
+Tickets are a fraction pricey, but even if you’re penniless it’s still worth coming to Barcelona during Sonar as the entire week is marked by parties galore with a huge ‘Off programme’ of unofficial mash ups and mad happenings in bars, clubs and beaches around the city.

 www.sonar.es